Code-Institute-Submissions/S-Lowes-Code-Institute-MS2/README.md

 ## Features

 - The website should be responsive across different devices.
+- The website allows the user to take a quiz using past "Jeopardy!" questions.
 - The website will be very interactive and lenient towards user error.

 ### Taking The Project Further